Ekaterina1994/rsschool-cv/cv.md

 [QUIZ](https://github.com/Ekaterina1994/quiz) is is my latest SPA application that I am working on using technology (REACT, Typescript).
 I also develop my soft skills.
 This is not the first time I work in a team and I am a group manager.
 I recently started a [YouTube channel](https://www.youtube.com/channel/UCEzXFClFND8K9vqYSfb3YAA) where I post a brief description of the work on the project.

+I'm ready to discuss any job offers and answer your questions.
+Send me an email at a convenient time for you: katishteno@mail.ru

 ---